MonitexInc/front-end-guidelines/README.md

 - `feature/`

-  A `feature` branch is a task which is neither captured in GitHub or Wrike but adds new fucntionality to a project.
+  A `feature` branch is a task which is neither captured in GitHub or Wrike but adds new functionality to a project.
 Just add a lower-case, hyphenated description that is not too long but still gives enough context for quick visual reference after `feature/`.

   Example: `feature/refactor-6-components-to-1`